 As a government school, we follow the Victorian Curriculum.
 Every student has an Individual Learning Plan (ILP) which is linked to the Vic Curriculum, and is collaboratively written by parents and teachers.
 Students also contribute to their ILP, writing and evaluating three self-written goals in the areas of literacy, numeracy and personal.
 Students participate in all aspects of the curriculum.

 There are many benefits to being enrolled in a specialist school when you have a mild intellectual disability.
 At Naranga our classes are smaller, the teachers are highly trained, we use research-based programs that are structured and monitored, specialists teachers provide enhancement learning, education support staff are deployed across the school, and therapy staff provide intensive interventions as required.

-We employ positive psychology across the school, using restorative practices, school-wide positive behaviour supports and team teach.
+We employ positive psychology across the school, using restorative practices, School-Wide Positive Behaviour Support and team teach.
 The positive approach values the individual, and students know that they will be listened to.
 The school expectations are clear and used as a teaching tool to help all students to understand their rights and responsibilities.

-Lunchtime programs offer students a variety of extra-curricular opportunities ranging from Karaoke Club, art classes, choir and Running Club.
+Break Time programs offer students a variety of extra-curricular opportunities ranging from Karaoke Club, art classes, Puzzle Club and Running Club.
 The Wellbeing Room is open at recess and lunchtime for students who like playing table-top games, computers and air hockey.
 Students are encouraged to participate in these activities which are designed to develop their ability to work and play in shared activities that promote communication, co-operation and leadership.